How do I stop my team from arguing about which dashboard is 'right'?

 Do we need to rebuild existing dashboards?

 Not necessarily.
 Point existing charts to certified metrics.
 Most fixes are mapping changes, not redesigns.
+You can often align dashboards without touching the visual layer.

 What if departments need different views?